MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 Subsets of related rewrite rules are grouped into passes, where each pass performs a certain optimization task.
 For instance, one of the rewrites in the predicate push-down pass recognizes Extend operator followed by a Filter.
 If the filter predicate expression doesn't depend on the values computed by the preceding Extend operator, the application of the rewrite rule reorders the two operators (thus pushing the Filter down, towards the leaf Table access).

-Most of the optimizations performed at this stage aren't specific to ADE and are common across many relational databases:
+Most of the optimizations performed at this stage aren't specific to Azure Data Explorer and are common across many relational databases:

 - Propagation of projections
 - Predicate push-down